Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 Masculinity

 Masculinity pertains to traits associated with assertiveness culture in society.
-According to Geert Hofstede’s cultural dimensions, men focus on personal tasks and material success in masculine culture.
-The role of men and women overlap less than in feminine society.
+According to Geert Hofstede's cultural dimensions, men focus on personal tasks and material success in masculine culture.
+The roles of males and females overlap less than in feminine society.
 The men are more assertive, decisive, dominant, and focused on success.
 On the other hand, women are more humble, loving, and focused on quality of life.
 In this society, men concentrate on assertiveness, heroism, and performance.
 The men of these societies are more competitive than feminine societies.
 Children in China learn the importance of personal achievement since childhood.
 So, they compete with each other for self-success.

 In business settings, masculinity refers to the rough culture in the organization.
 The Boss does less discussion with employees to make- decisions.